Riernar/arm5/vis/README.md

 The `-input-format` and `--output-format` argument can be used to control the formats.

 See also the `--help` message of the script for detailed CLI arguments.

+The helper script `vis.sh` is a useful bash wrapper around the python script that:

+- downloads & runs the latest version of the python code directly from github
+- validate that the generated file has not been manually edited by maintaining a sha256 hash of the generated file

+It assumes the input is named `vis.json` and the output `vis.md`.
+You can customize the variable in the file to reflect your own setup.

+### Examples

+See the [examples/](./examples/) folder for example input and output files.

 ### Inputs